$X+y$: insights on gas thermodynamics from the combination of X-ray and thermal Sunyaev-Zel'dovich data cross-correlated with cosmic shear: Abstract

 \section{Abstract}

 We measure the cross-correlation between cosmic shear from the third-year release of the Dark Energy Survey, thermal Sunyaev-Zel'dovich (tSZ) maps from \planck, and \xray maps from ROSAT.
 We investigate the possibility of developing a physical model able to jointly describe both measurements, simultaneously constraining the spatial distribution and thermodynamic properties of hot gas.
 We find that a relatively simple model is able to describe both sets of measurements and to make reasonably accurate predictions for other observables (the tSZ auto-correlation, its cross-correlation with \xrays, and tomographic measurements of the bias-weighted mean gas pressure).
-We show, however, that contamination from \xray AGN, as well as the impact of non-thermal pressure support, must be incorporated in order to fully resolve tensions in parameter space between different data combinations.
-We obtain simultaneous constraints on the mass scale at which half of the gas content has been expelled from the halo, $\lMc=14.83^{+0.16}_{-0.23}$, on the polytropic index of the gas, $\Gamma=1.144^{+0.016}_{-0.013}$, and on the ratio of the central gas temperature to the virial temperature $\alpha_T=1.30^{+0.15}_{-0.28}$.
+We show, however, that contamination from \xray AGN, as well as the impact of non-thermal pressure support, must be incorporated in order to fully resolve tensions in parameter space between different data combinations. \al{Combining the tSZ and \xray cross-correlations with cosmic shear} we obtain simultaneous constraints on the mass scale at which half of the gas content has been expelled from the halo, $\lMc=14.83^{+0.16}_{-0.23}$, on the polytropic index of the gas, $\Gamma=1.144^{+0.016}_{-0.013}$, and on the ratio of the central gas temperature to the virial temperature $\alpha_T=1.30^{+0.15}_{-0.28}$, \al{marginalizing over AGN contributions to the signal.}